sanamedio/log-of-learning/README.md

 # python-notes

-sweet, gentle and elegant :)
+Python is sweet, gentle and elegant :)

+Note : It's like my diary for Python learning.

 [01-oct-2018 - 52 entries](./notes-01-oct-2018.md)